-Sermorelin is an analog of growth hormone-releasing hormone (GHRH) and was developed to support and maintain certain properties of natural GHRH.
-Sermorelin is currently researched clinically to assess growth hormone secretion, but researchers are investigating its potential to:
+Sermorelin is a polypeptide of 29 amino acids, typically employed in research related to growth hormone deficiency.
+It is reportedly the bioactive component of (GHRH).
+Sermorelin peptide is therefore classified as an analog of growth hormone-releasing hormone (GHRH) and was developed to support and maintain certain properties of natural GHRH.
+It has been as a diagnostic agent.
+Sermorelin peptide is currently researched to assess its impact on endogenous growth hormone secretion, but researchers are also investigating its potential to:

 – Increase bone density